miguelinux314/experiment-notebook/doc/source/analyzing_data.rst

     Therefore, you can compose themes just like one would in Matplotlib `<https://matplotlib.org/stable/tutorials/introductory/customizing.html#composing-styles>`_.

-.. warning:: Not all styles are intended for professional usage (-:
+.. warning:: Not all styles are necessarily intended for professional usage (-:

     .. figure:: _static/analysis_gallery/ScalarNumericAnalyzer-petal_length-histogram-groupby__class__xkcd.png